EMSL-Computing/CoreMS/CONTRIBUTING.md

 To get started with contributing to CoreMS, please follow these steps:

-0. Create an issue proposing a fix or expanded functionality and make sure it's substantially different from an existing one.
+1. Create an issue proposing a fix or expanded functionality and make sure it's substantially different from an existing one.
-1. Fork the CoreMS repository.
+2. Fork the CoreMS repository.
 If you are part of the development team, you can forgo a fork and instead make a branch.
-2. Clone your forked repository to your local machine.
 3. Install the necessary dependencies.
 Refer to the [README](./README.md) for detailed installation instructions.
 4. Make your changes or additions.
 5. Test your changes thoroughly.
 6. Commit your changes and push them to your forked repository.
+Reference your original issue in your commits (i.e. closes #23)
 7. Submit a merge request to the main CoreMS repository and select an appropriate reviewer for the changes.
 Note the merge request checklist below that will be checked before each merge into the master branch.
 See the merge request checkliist

 ## Merge Request Checklist